Our recent financial statements

-Biggar Economics used a tried and trusted framework to undertake their analysis which included taking into account information from across the College and a range of publicly available data.
+Biggar Economics used a tried and trusted framework to undertake their analysis which included taking into account information from across the University and a range of publicly available data.
 Qualitative interviews with key stakeholders were also undertaken to inform the report.

 Key investment projects

 The University continually invests money in improvements for current and futures students in a variety of ways whilst ensuring that we remain sustainable.